Royal Military College of Canada chapels: Multifaith Programming

-The Royal Military College of Canada (RMC) Catholic and Protestant communities normally meet during the academic year in the St-Raphael Roman Catholic chapel and Saint Martin Protestant chapel services from 1030-1130.
+The Royal Military College of Canada (RMC) Catholic and Protestant communities normally meet during the academic year in the St-Raphael Roman Catholic chapel and Saint Martin Protestant chapel services from 1030 to 1130.
 The Muslim community normally meets for prayers in the multi-faith sacred space throughout the week from 1230 hrs to 1530 hrs.

 St-Raphael chapel is a place of Catholic denomination worship for Officer cadets, personnel as well as their families.
 Saint Martin chapel is a place of Protestant denomination worship for Officer cadets, personnel as well as their families.

 A sacred space exists to help facilitate the worship or individual reflection of cadets or staff from any (or no) faith perspective.
 Joanne Benham Rennick writes in `Religion in the Canadian Military: Adapting to an Increasingly Pluralistic Society,` "Public rituals, such as Remembrance Day services, are to be as inclusive as possible and, in recent events, such as the ceremony of the Consecration of the Colours at the Royal Military College in Kingston, the Chaplain General invited members of the Buddhist, Hindu, First Nations, Jewish, and Muslim communities to participate as guests" (DND, 2001a, 2007b; Gorniak, 2001).
 She goes on to explain "At the Royal Military College in Kingston, chaplains have responded to growing numbers of Muslim personnel by installing a curtain in the Christian chapel to create a mutil faith prayer room.
 Further, the RMCC chaplain arranged for the installation of footbaths in the washrooms to facilitate ablutions."
 (Benham Rennick, 2006).
 In 2002, officer cadets at RMCC held their first-ever official multifaith religious service.
 At RMCC, the chaplains installed a folding wall to separate the Christian aspects of the room (statues, a lectern, a cross, etc.) from a section containing no imagery for the purposes of prayer/reflection for individuals of a variety of faith perspectives.

 The chaplains continue to work with the students and staff at the college to accommodate people of various faith traditions and make their stay at RMCC more pleasant.